SuperLangdon/langdon-homepage/README.md

 ## What's New?

 - Larger canvas to fit more content.
-- Redesigned About section - write more about self in a more formal manner.
+- Redesigned head section - more formal introduction of oneself.
+- Removed the 3D model on head.
-- Logo is now in the form of a font.
+- Logo on navbar is a customizable font format now.
 - Added a language toggle button.
-- Second language page.
+- Added zh-cn page.
-- Added a tags component.
+- Added a tags&uses component.
+- Added more iconfonts.
+- Style modifications & performance optimizations.
+- More...

 ## License